cthoyt/cookiecutter-snekpack/README.md

   - Testing of documentation coverage with `docstr-coverage`
   - Testing of documentation format
   - Testing of package metadata completeness with `pyroma`
-  - Testing of MANIFEST correctness with `check-manifest`
-  - Testing of optional static typing with `mypy`
+  - Strict testing of optional static typing with `mypy`
   - Version management with [`bump-my-version`](https://github.com/callowayproject/bump-my-version)
   - Building with